JAI Migration

 }

-5. Once your application compiles change to ``org.eclipse.imagen:imagen-all` dependency (for core library and supported operators) and add additional unsupported or legacy dependencies as needed.
+5. Recommended: Once your application compiles change to ``org.eclipse.imagen:imagen-all` dependency (for core library and supported operators) and add additional unsupported or legacy dependencies as needed.

 • Unsupported functionality is provided “as is”, and requires test case coverage to be fully supported.